 Chirodon eques Steindachner, 1882; Cheirodon eques Steindachner, 1882; Tetragonopterus callistus Boulenger, 1900; Hyphessobrycon callistus (Boulenger, 1900); Hemigrammus melasopterus Eigenmann & Kennedy, 1903; Hyphessobrycon serpae Durbin, 1908

-Hyphessobrycon: from the Ancient Greek hyphesson, meaning ‘of lesser stature’, used as a prefix in this case, and the generic name Brycon.
+Hyphessobrycon: from the Ancient Greek υπελάσσων (hyphesson), meaning ‘of lesser stature’, and used as a prefix in this case, plus the generic name Brycon.

 eques: from the Latin eques, meaning ‘knight, horseman, rider’.